bbauska/BI-JS-for-webdev/README.md

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h3 id="ch2-5">2.5 Modifying styles and attributes with JS (6:17)</h3>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
-Hi there.
 In the previous lesson, we learned how to manipulate DOM elements with JavaScript.
 Now in this lesson we will learn how to modify styles and attributes using its own methods.

-Let&apos;s get started.
-Modifying styles and attributes with JavaScript allows you to change the appearance and behavior of elements on a webpage dynamically.
+Modifying styles and attributes with
+JavaScript allows you to change the appearance and behavior of elements on a webpage dynamically.